critterandguitari/Organelle_Manual/manual.md

 ![](Ch3%20-%206%20patch%20information%20screen.png)

-Once a patch is loaded, Organelle treats this page as your "home screen." You can return to the menu screen by turning the Selector knob, but after a few seconds of inactivity, Organelle will automatically return to the patch information screen.
+Once a patch is loaded, Organelle treats this page as your "home screen."
+You can return to the menu screen by turning the Selector knob, but after a few seconds of inactivity, Organelle will automatically return to the patch information screen.

 On this primary screen, each line tends to show particular information related to the current patch.
 (Individual patches can vary this pattern when deemed appropriate.)